Racing de Córdoba

-Club Atlético Racing (usually referred as Racing de Córdoba) is an Argentine football club from the city of Córdoba.
-The team currently plays in Federal A, the regionalised third division of the Argentine football league system.
+Club Atlético Racing, known as Racing de Córdoba, is an Argentine sports club headquartered in the city of Córdoba.
+The football team currently plays in Primera Nacional, the regionalised second division of the Argentine football league system.

+Apart from football, other sports practised at the club are basketball, volleyball, and rhythmic gymnastics.

 History

-Racing was founded in the Nueva Italia district of Córdoba on 14 December 1924.
+Racing was founded in the Nueva Italia district of Córdoba on 14 December 1924 using the name of Racing Club from Avellaneda, Buenos Aires Province.
 Its most successful season came in 1980 when the team finished 2nd in the Nacional championship, after losing the final matches at the hands of Rosario Central, with scores of 1–5 and 2–0 respectively (3–5 on aggregate).

 At the end of the 2005–06 season the club narrowly missed out on promotion to the Primera B Nacional.
 Racing had to play San Martín de Tucumán in the Clausura final.
 After the game ended with an aggregate score of 3–3, the decision went to a penalty shootout which Racing lost 7–6.